Holman Research Pathway

 - Signed commitment from the research mentor to guide and supervise the research trainee.
 If the research mentor is a person other than the program director, the program director must include a letter supporting the research trainee.

-- A letter from the dean of the applicant's medical school.
+- A letter from the dean of the medical school.